sparklabnyc/ams_bayesian_environmental_health_2025/README.md

 | 5:00 - 5:15 | Questions and Wrap-up |

 ## Notes for those working on the repo

-### Using `pre-commit`

-Run `pre-commit install` to install the hooks.
-You now won't be able to commit until you pass the hooks.
-These (among other things) automatically format files and prevent us from committing ugly code.
-For more details, see the main [docs](https://pre-commit.com/) and the `R` [docs](https://lorenzwalthert.github.io/precommit/).

-### Using `renv`

-`renv` maintains consistency between users' `R` environments.
-Run `renv::restore()` and the environment will be downloaded into the repository based on the `renv.lock` file.
-If you want to add a packages to the lockfile, install the package and then run `renv::snapshot()`.
-For more details, see the [docs](https://rstudio.github.io/renv/articles/renv.html).

 ### Using `Quarto` for presentations